Gi60s/rolling-file/README.md

 # rolling-file

-Write to a file until limits you defined are reached, after which a new file is created to and written to until its limits are reached, and so on.
+Write to a file until limits you've defined are reached, after which a new file is created to and written to until its limits are reached, and so on.
 Writing is done using write streams.

 ## Installation